WebOrigami/docs/content/builtins/tree/root.md

 supertitle: "Tree."
 ---

-Follows the tree's `parent` links to return the root node.
+Follows the `parent` links in a [map-based tree](/async-tree/mapBasedTree.html) to return the tree's root node.